akras14/alexkras.com/posts/google-steal/post.md

 ![](./great-again.png)

-Unfortunately in the process of fixing the Web, Google broke something else.
+Unfortunately, in the process of fixing the Web, Google broke something else.
 It used to work like this:

 1. Search Google
 1. Find interesting result